 Maggie co-founded the supplement brand ActivatedYou with Dr. Edison De Mello, and one of their most popular products is called Morning Complete.

-3. Multivitamin & Minerals
+3. Multivitamins & Minerals

 To supplement her vegan diet, she makes sure she gets enough B12, zinc, and iron.
-With an active workout plan and an action star schedule, those are important to keep energy levels up.
+With an active workout plan and an action-star schedule, those are important to keep energy levels up.

 The more active you are, the more important micronutrients become.